turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

 There really aren't any rules here.
 You can change the existing codebase however you see fit to accomplish the tasks ahead of you.
 Want to add another function?
 Do it!
 Need another variable?
 Make it!
 Hate the way an existing function is written?
 Refactor it!
 Today is all about exploration, so dig in and have fun!

 ## Set Up
 Open up [the starter repo](https://github.com/turingschool-examples/turdle){:target='blank'} and follow the directions in the README.
+Complete the following iterations in order.

 <section class="answer">
 ### Iteration 0